 The Well-Traveled Anthurium

-The tropical rain forests of Colombia, Guatemala and Brazil's Amazon region are the native habitats of the anthurium, where they attach themselves to trees.
-These epiphytes, or air plants, produce few roots and do not draw nutrients from the trees but from air, water and bird droppings.
-Replicating a tropical environment inside your home (without the bird droppings) keeps the plant growing and producing until it reaches over 20 inches in height and flourishes for at least five years.
+The tropical rain forests of Colombia, Guatemala and Brazil's Amazon region are the native ranges of the anthurium, where they attach themselves to trees.
+In their native habitat, these plants can grow in the ground or as epiphytes, or air plants, which produce few roots and do not draw nutrients from the trees but from air, water and bird droppings.
+Replicating a tropical environment inside your home (without the bird droppings) keeps the plant growing and producing flowers until it reaches over 20 inches in height.

 Selecting Your Anthurium

 Choose carefully when selecting which anthurium to bring into your home.
 A garden center's display can be hypnotizing with all the green leaves surrounding brilliantly red flowers, but further investigation is necessary before going to the cash register.
 The leaves should be waxy, shiny and completely green.
 Discolored leaves indicate too little or too much water.

 The red-hued flowers, known as spathes, and the creamy yellow stalk protruding from the center of the spathe, known as a spadix, will not be discolored if the plant is healthy.
 The foliage should not be damaged.
 The plant should look free of pests, and the leaves should have no spots.
 An overabundance of leaves may indicate that the garden center hasn't pruned or maintained the anthurium to its potential.